Start: Set up the development environment for SharePoint 2013

 Applies to: SharePoint Foundation 2013 | SharePoint Server 2013

-First, decide what you want to build (to learn more about apps for SharePoint, see Apps for SharePoint overview):
+First, decide what you want to build (to learn more about apps for SharePoint, see Overview of apps for SharePoint):

 If you want to build solutions that use the server-side object model exclusively, we provide those steps in this article.

 If you want to create and publish apps for SharePoint, you should consider getting an Office 365 developer site.
-Then, follow the instructions in How to: Set up an environment for developing apps for SharePoint on Office 365 and Sign up for an Office 365 Developer Site, set up your tools and environment, and start deploying apps.
+Then, follow the instructions in How to: Set up an environment for developing apps for SharePoint on Office 365 and Sign up for an Office 365 Developer Subscription and set up your tools and environment.

 If you want to develop apps for SharePoint for a corporate catalog—such as apps that have full control permissions—you'll work with a full installation of SharePoint 2013 on a development computer and configure that installation for app isolation.
 We provide the steps to set up an on-premises SharePoint installation in this article.
 Then, if you want to create apps for SharePoint on your on-premises installation, follow the steps in How to: Set up an on-premises development environment for apps for SharePoint.

 If you have an MSDN subscription, you can quickly provision a developer image that comes with SharePoint 2013 and Visual Studio 2013 pre-installed.
 With Visual Studio 2013, you get all of the templates, tools, and assemblies to develop SharePoint 2013.
 This image also contains Windows PowerShell scripts for provisioning and configuring SharePoint 2013 with or without an Active Directory running on a different server.

 If you haven’t activated the Microsoft Azure benefit that comes with your MSDN subscription, you can learn more about it at Microsoft Azure Benefit for MSDN Subscribers.